tday93/name_generators/README.md

 and how it should be handled.
 The tag is an identifier of either a corpus, or a reference to another pattern defined by the schema.
 The two sections of the piece are delimited by a "#" mark.
 Everything to the right of the hash mark is considered part of the tag.
-If a teg references a list, an item will be chose at random.
+If a tag references a list, an item will be chose at random.
 If tag references a string, the string will be given directly.